 - Travel Insurance – no trip is ever fun with a visit to the hospital or a missed flight.
 Travel insurance takes all the worries out of the picture in the event of something unfortunate occurring on your vacation.
 Most credit cards come with some insurance, so make sure to check the finer details of your policy.
 Otherwise, consider taking out a policy with Safety Wing for peace of mind.
 It costs less than a coffee a day and can really make the world of difference.

 What to Pack for Italy

 One of the downsides aside from travel delays is lost luggage.
-My Instagram stories have been full of missed flights and luggage.
+My Instagram stories have been full of missed flights and luggage over the past year.
 Which is a terrible way to start any vacation.
 Something that can help locate your luggage and belongings is to invest in Apple’s AirTag.

 Similar is Google’s Tile Mate which has the same feature for Android users.
 Once Bluetooth has been enabled, it relies on Android phones to ping back the location.